alframoss/LSTM-algo-bot/README.md

 ### Training Model

 We then train the model using the TensorFlow library.
 A sequential model is setup that uses a Gaussian noise layer to reduce overfitting, followed by an LSTM layer with 64 neurons and a dense layer with 1 neuron.
 The number of neurons in the LSTM layer can be varied to the users liking.
-I choose to use 300 Epochs and a batch size of 1 which may slow the training time, however I prioritise accuracy.
+I choose to use 50 Epochs and a batch size of 1 which may slow the training time, however I prioritise accuracy.
 We use a mean-squared-error loss function and have a variable learning rate using the `adam` optimizer.
+More Epochs can be used for more accurate results.

 ### Algorithm